MehrnooshZandi/Calculate-Unigram-Probability/README.md

-# Calculate-Words-Unigram-Probability
+# Calculate-Unigram-Probability
-In this Repository we calculate Word unigram probabilities with Python.
+In this Repository we calculate unigram probabilities with Python.